In Association with Amazon.com

 Under the influence of the historian Jakob Burckhard, who was his teacher at the Basel Pädagogium, and the philologist Wilhelm Wackernagel, Spitteler became interested in Ariosto and the Italian Renaissance.
 In 1863 he entered the University of Zürich, where he studied law and theology.
 Between the years 1865 and 1870 he studied theology in Zürich, Heidelberg, and Basel, but was not considered orthodox enough to sit for the theological examination.
 Spitteler passed with the highest honors the theological examination at Basel in 1871.

 After declining an offer to start a career as a Protestant minister in Arosa, Spitteler went in 1871 to St. Petersburg at the invitation of General Standertskjöld.
 He worked there eight years as a tutor in Finnish families and visited Finland many times.
 Spitteler lead a quiet, ordely life, filled with work and writing Prometheus und Epimetheus (1881), which he had started while a student in Heidelberg.
 Composed in Biblical prose, this prose epic contrasted ideals with dogmas, personified by two mythological figures.
-Prometheus is an individualist who opposes his brother, King Epimetheus, an example of the herd instincts inside of us.
+Prometheus is an individualist who opposes his brother, King Epimetheus, an example of the herd instincts inside of us; he loses his soul.
+Epimetheus recalls Prometheus from exile to drive away the powers of evil.
 The story closes with the return of the brothers to their home in a lonely valley.

-This enigmatic work, published at Spitteler's own expense under the pseudonym Carl Felix Tandem, did not gain much attention, except when Spitteler was accused of having borrowed themes and figures from Nietzsche's Also Sprach Zarathustra.
+This enigmatic work, published at Spitteler's own expense under the pseudonym Carl Felix Tandem (and ten years later with his own name), did not gain much attention, except when Spitteler was accused of having borrowed themes and figures from Friedrich Nietzsche's Also Sprach Zarathustra.
 In Spitteler's poem, Prometheus is the superman.
-Nietzsche, who had read Prometheus und Epimetheus recognized something of a kindred spirit in Spitteler, had recommended him to the editor of the Munich periodical Kunstwart in 1887.
-Spitteler took up again, in Meine Beziehungen zu Nietzsche (1908), the accusations.
+Nietzsche read the book, recognized something of a kindred spirit in Spitteler, and recommended him to the editor of the Munich periodical Kunstwart in 1887.
+Spitteler took up again, in Meine Beziehungen zu Nietzsche (1908), the accusations, emphasizing his ignorance of Nietzsche's work when he wrote his poem.

-Well acquainted with Nietzsche's ideas, Spitteler reviewed in the Berner Bund in 1888 his work.
-Nietzsche mentioned Spitteler with gratitude in the autobiographical Ecce Homo: "An essay on Beyond Good and Evil, by Dr. V. Vidmann in the paper called the Bund, under the heading "Nietzsche's Dangerous Book," and a general account of all my works, from the pen of Herr Karl Spitteler, also in the Bund, constitute a maximum in my life – I shall not say what. . . ." (translated by Anthony M. Ludovici, 1911, p.
-56)
+Having become well acquainted with Nietzsche's ideas during the polemic, Spitteler reviewed his work in the Berner Bund in 1888.
+Nietzsche, who was on the brink of insanity, mentioned Spitteler in the autobiographical Ecce Homo: "An essay on Beyond Good and Evil, by Dr. V. Vidmann in the paper called the Bund, under the heading "Nietzsche's Dangerous Book," and a general account of all my works, from the pen of Herr Karl Spitteler, also in the Bund, constitute a maximum in my life—I shall not say what. . . .
+The latter treated my Zarathustra, for instance, as "advanced exercises in style," and expressed the wish that later on I might try and attend to the question of substance as well; Dr. Widmann assured me of his respect for the courage I showed in endeavouring to abolish all decent feeling.
+Thanks to a little trick of destiny, every sentence in these criticisms seemed, with a consistency that I could but admire, to be an inverted truth."
+(Ecce Homo (Nietzsche's Autobiography), translated by Anthony M. Ludovici, New York: The Macmillan Company, 1911, pp. 56-57)

 During his stint as a tutor, Spitteler learned Russian so well that he spoke French with Russian accent.
 Das Bombardement von Åbo.
 Eine Erzählung aus Finnland (1889) reflected his experiences of the Russia of his day, but it told about the Finnish theater of the Crimean war (1853-56),